Introduction to C++

 - For MacOS: Run the following command in your terminal

-- For Ubuntu/Linux: Run the following command in your terminal
+xcode-select --install- For Ubuntu/Linux: Run the following command in your terminal

-sudo apt updatesudo apt install clang
+sudo apt updatesudo apt install clang- For Windows

 Download LLVM and add it to Edit System Environments Variable path.
 Or just use WSL(Windows subsystem for Linux) and follow the same installation steps for Linux. 👉 WSL Installation Guide